"In the case of a sudden

 [from a distance] about your concerns and

 experience creating sleepless nights and

-the legal case can invade daily activities and
+thoughts of the legal case can invade daily

 The work that we do